OrelDamti/Teach-Me/README.md

-1. Install your website : Redux DevTools
+1. Install in your browser : Redux DevTools
 2. To run project : npm run dev.
 3. For debug client : npm run dev and go to launch.json and press F5.
 4. For debug server : go to Run and Debug and press on Launch Server open web on "http://localhost:5000".